hieuhfgr/hieuhfgr/readme.md

-status: focusing Tin Hoc Tre Competition!
+status: Learning IT and English

 Hello Friends.
 + 👩‍💻 My name is Hieu.